-You’ll want to think about the qualities an ideal camera for travel vlogger should possess if you decide to purchase a new one.
+You’ll want to think about the qualities an ideal camera for a travel vlogger should possess if you decide to purchase a new one.

 In this case, your vlogs will be appreciated more if they’re shot in HD quality.
-Look for the Canon cameras with HD resolution (preferably full HD or Ultra HD).
+Look for the Best Canon cameras with HD resolution (preferably full HD or Ultra HD).